hamidra/a2alite/README.md

 **Stream capabilities:**

-- Stream progress updates with `writeArtifact()`
+- Stream artifact updates with `writeArtifact()`
-- Automatic stream lifecycle management
+- Handle task state transitions (working → completed/failed/canceled/rejected/input-required/auth-required)
-- Task state transitions (working → completed/failed/canceled/rejected/input-required/auth-required)
+- Automated task lifecycle management with real-time streaming of status updates to clients on state changes.
-- Decoupled streaming from how the client receives the updates (Client can subscribe/resubscribe to ongoing streams)
+- Flexible response handling: Clients can choose between streaming responses or polling for updates, regardless of if the agent returns or streams results.

 ---

 ## Implementing `execute()`

 The `execute(context)` method is called when a new message is received.
 Use the `context.stream(callback)` to emit streaming task updates. the callback function is passed an `AgentTaskStream` instance that can be used to stream progress updates and artifacts as they are generated.

 ---